One of the most important parts of caring for a bearded dragon is ensuring they have a proper habitat to live in while under your care.

 What Size Tank Do I Need For Two Bearded Dragons?

-It is not recommended to have two bearded dragons in the same tank.
+It is not recommended to have two bearded dragons in the same tank, regardless of their sexes.

 Beardies like living alone and can get aggressive with others they share a tank with.